 Anyone who learns that a student was detained by ICE should immediately contact James Dorsett at (312) 362-5171 or Gretchen Frickx at (312) 362-6595.
 Anyone who learns that a DePaul community member other than a student was detained by ICE should immediately contact Bob Wachowski at (773) 325-7762.

-DePaul's Public Safety Office does not ask anyone about their immigration status and does not create or maintain any records relating to the immigration status of members of the DePaul community.
-DePaul's Public Safety Office would assist to enforce a valid criminal warrant from any law enforcement agency, including ICE.
+DePaul’s Public Safety Office does not ask anyone about their immigration status and does not create or maintain any records relating to the immigration status of members of the DePaul community.
+Public Safety would assist in enforcing a valid criminal warrant from any law enforcement agency, including ICE.
 Criminal warrants are issued when probable cause exists to believe the named subject in the warrant has committed a crime.

 International Student and Scholar Services published a website with guidance for students regarding immigration enforcement in Chicago, which includes ways international students can protect themselves.